 The best rooms at The Yeatman are, without a doubt, the Master Suite with a canopy bed built in a large wine barrel and the Bacchus Suite which includes a fireplace next to a copper tub with a view of the river.

-Another bonus is that they have an on-site Michelin star The Restaurant highlighting the traditional flavors of Portugal with local ingredients.
+Another bonus is that they have an on-site Michelin star restaurant highlighting the traditional flavors of Portugal with local ingredients.
 And they’re environmentally friendly too, with solar panels, rain harvesting, and use of local products.
 Can you tell I love this place?

 While staying in Porto for a conference, we visited The Yeatman one evening for happy hour, sipping port tonics while watching the sunset over the Douro.
 This is definitely a wine hotel I want to visit again, and next time stay the night!